itischarles/nemesisdb/README.md

 A simple Node.js web application for user management with authentication.
 Built for an interview technical assessment.

+---
+**Note:**

+This application is production-ready: beautify UI and clickable links.
+The pages are responsive on smaller devices.

 ## What it is

 This is a basic user management system where people can register, login, and access a dashboard.
 I built it using HTMX instead of React because I wanted to show what I can actually do rather than copy-paste code I don't understand.
 HTMX gives you that smooth single-page feel without the complexity.